TomKellyGenetics/graphsim/paper/paper.md

 \begin{figure}

-{\centering \includegraphics[width=.455\linewidth,height=.455\linewidth]{Plotunnamed-chunk-4-1} \includegraphics[width=.455\linewidth,height=.455\linewidth]{Plotunnamed-chunk-4-2}
+{\centering \includegraphics[width=.400\linewidth,height=.400\linewidth]{Plotunnamed-chunk-4-1} \includegraphics[width=.400\linewidth,height=.400\linewidth]{Plotunnamed-chunk-4-2}

 }

-\caption{\textbf{Simulated graph structures.}.
+\caption{\textbf{Simulated graph structures}.
 A constructed graph structure used as an example to demonstrate the simulation procedure inFigures 2 and 3.
 Activating links are denoted by black arrows and inhibiting links by red edges.
 Inhibiting edges have been highlighted in red.}\label{fig:unnamed-chunk-4}
 \end{figure}

-![\small \textbf{\textbf{Simulating expression from a graph structure.}}
-An example of a graph structure (a) that has been used to derive a relationship matrix (b), $\Sigma$ matrix (c) and correlation structure (d) from the relative distances between the nodes.
-Non-negative values are coloured white to red from $0$ to $1$.
-This $\Sigma$ matrix has been used to generate a simulated expression dataset of 100 samples (coloured blue to red from low to high) via sampling from the multivariate normal distribution.
-Here genes with closer relationships in the pathway structure show a higher correlation between simulated values.](figure2.pdf){ width=95% #fig:simulation_activating label="simulation_activating"}

 Generating a Simulated Expression Dataset {#sec:graphsim_demo}
 -----------------------------------------